 We do not have much chronological information on Estonia yet.
 Political developmens had a substantial impact.
 Estonia in the 19th century was part of the Russian Empire.
 There was subsantial industrialization in the late 19thcentury with Estonins moving into the cities which had a substantial German population.
 We see boys wearing Russian styled sailor suits in the early-20th century.
 At the time of course, Estonia was a part of the Russian Empire.
 We think styles in the cities were indluenced by both German and Russian styles, we are less sure about the clothes worn in the country side.
 After World war I (1914-18) we see an increasing German influence in clothing, in part because the Soviet Union was such a society and fashion was not seen as important matter by state economic planners.
 After World War II (1939-45), Estonia disappeared within the Soviet Empire.
 Estonia and the other Baltics while not as fashioinable as the West, were the most fashionable areas of the Soviet Union.
 Fashions managed to penetrate the Iroin Curtain, although there was a time delay.
 Since independence (1992), Estonias rapidly adopted the generalized pan-European fashions.

 We have noted Estonian boys wearing the same basic garments and styles as those worn in Germany, Russia, and other neigboring countries.
+Estonia until World war I was a Russian possession.
+Estonian cities had, however, aubstantial German population.
+The Lutheran religion also created contacts with Germany.
+And as a Baltic sea countries, there were contacts with Scandinavia.
+We do not al this time know of any destinctive Estonian garments.
 Estonian boys during the Soviet era seem to have been dressed a little more stylishly than boys in other areas of the Soviet Union.
 We noted that vests were seen as very stylish in the 1970s.
 After World War I many boys wore short pants, often with long stockings.
 Suspender and H-bar shorts were common for younger boys.

 We notice a lot of boys with close-cropped hair in the early and mid-20th century.
 This was especially common among working-class families.
 We believe that one of the reasons for the popularity of this style was the prevalent sanitary conditions.
 Also it was inexpensive becaise mother could clip the boy's hair and he did not have to be sent to the barber.
 Boys in more affluent families were more likely to have at least enpugh hair to comb.
 Note the moddle-class family here (figure 1).
 After World War II, bangs became a popular style for boys.